QubesOS/qubes-doc/user/how-to-guides/how-to-use-block-storage-devices.rst

 --------------------------------------------

-If you fail to detach the device before it’s destroyed in the sourceVM (e.g. by physically detaching the thumbdrive), `there will be problems <https://github.com/QubesOS/qubes-issues/issues/1082>`__.
+If you fail to detach the device before it’s destroyed in the sourceVM (e.g. by physically detaching the thumbdrive), :issue:`there will be problems <1082>`.

 To recover from this error state, in dom0 run